Joentje/nordvpn-proxy/README.md

 - `COUNTRY` *Optional*, you can choose your own country by using the two-letter country codes that are supported by NordVPN.
 - `PROTOCOL` *Optional*, default set to `tcp`, you can change it to `udp`.
 - `SERVER` *Optional*, if not set, connects to the recommended server for you.
 If set, connects to the server you specify.
 Example server name format: `us2484.nordvpn.com`.
+- `REFRESH_TIME` *Optional*, defaults to 120 minutes.
+Will only re-download the NordVPN OVPN files after the set amount of minutes.

 ## Start container